 The exhibit featured didactic panels, descriptive text, sample scroll materials, “reading” instructions, and eight scrolls with written translations corresponding with the pictographs to tell the complete stories.
 Opeechee: The Robin, Summer Maker: The Story of Ojeeg Anung, and Moowis: Man Made of Dirt and Rags are just some of the fascinating stories included.

 Watch this film via this link, it records an Anishinaabe scroll keeper named Miskomin teaching Native American students about birch bark scrolls, wiigwaasabakoon.
-It was made by Media Mike Hazard at Circle of Nations School with support from the artist Laura Youngbird, the writer Lise Erdrich and the National Endowment for the Arts.
+It was made by Media Mike Hazard at Circle of Nations School with support from the artist Laura Youngbird, the writer Lise Erdrich, and the National Endowment for the Arts.

 YGGDRASIL: The Norwegian-American Carvings of Gaylord "Guy" Paulson

-This exhibit, titled Yggdrasil: The Norwegian-American Carvings of Gaylord “Guy” Paulson featured traditional carvings such as tine boxes, tankards and a kubbestol (Norwegian stump chair).
+This exhibit, titled Yggdrasil: The Norwegian-American Carvings of Gaylord “Guy” Paulson featured traditional carvings such as tine boxes, tankards, and a kubbestol (Norwegian stump chair).

 Gaylord “Guy” Paulson lives and creates in Fargo, North Dakota.
 His grandparents and their seven children, including Guy’s father, left Norway in 1904 seeking land and opportunity.
 Guy was born in 1937 to Kristian and Evelyn Paulson and was raised on a farm and ranch in Philip, South Dakota, near the Cheyenne River Breaks.
 It was from there that Guy’s grandfather and uncles cut Rocky Mountain Juniper trees to make fence posts for their land in the western part of the state.
 Settled predominantly by Norwegian-Americans, the area was named Haakon County after the popular Norwegian King Haakon VII.

-Guy began his education in a one-room schoolhouse, attended high school, went on to earn a Bachelor’s Degree, Master’s Degree, and eventually a Doctorate in Biochemistry.
+Guy began his education in a one-room schoolhouse, attended high school, and went on to earn a Bachelor’s Degree, Master’s Degree, and eventually a Doctorate in Biochemistry.
 He worked for more than 30 years as a research scientist studying drug metabolism in animals at the USDA Metabolism and Radiation Research Laboratory in Fargo.
 Yet his informal education, that of Norwegian woodcarving, spans over 40 years.
 He learned from books, trial and error, and especially by associating with other carvers.

 Guy was the driving force behind the building and carving of a full-scale replica of the Hopperstad Stave Church of Vik, Norway, in Moorhead, Minnesota.
-Stave churches, defined by the use of vertical posts, originally were built in the 1100 and 1200s near the end of the Viking Age in Scandinavia.
+Stave churches, defined by the use of vertical posts, originally were built in the 1100 and 1200s, near the end of the Viking Age in Scandinavia.
 The documentary about the building of that church, “Building a Dream: The Moorhead Stave Church,” will be available for viewing at the Heritage Center in association with the exhibit.
-In addition, a publication featuring Guy’s work, and the work’s place within a Norwegian-American cultural framework, is being developed to accompany the exhibit and copies will be available at the exhibit this spring.
+In addition, a publication featuring Guy’s work, and the work’s place within a Norwegian-American cultural framework, is being developed to accompany the exhibit and copies will be available at the exhibit.

 God Given: Cultural Treasures of Armenia

 Their artwork is representative of their heritage, history, and experiences.
 Norik is a Bush Foundation Artist Fellowship recipient whose work includes ornately created copper and bronze repoussé work with inlaid semi-precious stones – jewelry boxes, crosses, icons, plates, and other items are created by hand.
 Irina was an art teacher in Baku and learned Russian and Eastern European beadwork as a child and young adult.
 Her work includes elaborate and colorful beadwork on black velvet – iconographic beadwork, flowers, and birds.
-Birds are a powerful motif for Irina as they remind her of “people flying away like birds” to escape the life-and-death violence and struggles her family and others from Baku endured.
+Birds are a powerful motif for Irina as they remind her of “people flying away like birds” to escape the violence and struggles her family and others from Baku endured.